A Complete Garage Door Material Guide

 • Offer natural insulation: Wood is a natural insulator, providing your home with natural insulation, especially in winter.

-• Customizable: You can choose between various color oil-based wood stains to enhance your door appearance and protect it from moisture and rot.
+• Customizable: You can choose between various color oil-based wood stains to enhance your door’s appearance and protect it from moisture and rot.

 • Come in unique overlay designs: You can customize your wooden garage door with steel or wood panels for a memorable and sophisticated appearance.

 Wood composite is a durable and affordable garage door material.
-Manufacturers use recycled materials like reclaimed wood and plastic fiber to create wood composite.
-You can get a long-lasting, durable wood composite garage door in various designs.
+Manufacturers use recycled materials like reclaimed wood and plastic fiber to create wood composite doors.

 Wood composite garage doors have a wood frame situated behind layers of fiberboard.
 Various wood composite materials can resemble natural or genuine wood.
 These garage doors can have natural wood details like grooves, overlays and stains.
 Manufacturers can fill wood composite cores with polystyrene to enhance the material’s temperature-regulating properties.
-Wood composite materials can be suitable for various climates.
+These garage door materials can be suitable for various climates.

 One of the drawbacks of wood composite garage doors is that they can be less durable than natural wood and can crack or chip easily.
 Wood composite can also require some maintenance, like waxing and washing, to keep up with your garage door’s appearance.